q3769/conseq4j/README.md

 Notes:

 - The current implementation relies on further hashing of the sequence keys' hash codes into a fixed number of "buckets" .
-These buckets are each associated with a sequential/single-thread executor.
-The same/equal sequence key summons and always gets back the same sequential executor that ensures the same execution order of all its tasks as submitted.
+These buckets are each associated with a sequential executor.
+The same/equal sequence key summons and always gets back the same executor.
+Single-threaded, the executor ensures the same execution order of all its tasks as they are submitted.

 - As with hashing, collision may occur among different sequence keys.
 When hash collision happens, different sequence keys' tasks are assigned to the same executor.
 In that case, due to the single-thread setup, the local execution